 For Roger Davidson, music is a world without boundaries.
-Though commonly termed a classical artist, Roger had developed a fearlessly eclectic reach, both as a composer and pianist.
-“Music is for the world,” says Roger, whose acclaimed catalog ranges from chamber, symphonic, and choral pieces to jazz, tango, Klezmer, children’s music, and a wide span of Latin and Brazilian projects.
-As a jazz pianist, Roger was mentored by Helen Keane, Bill Evans’ longtime manager; Keane produced his first jazz album.
-JazzTimes has since called him an “impeccable player”; Michael G. Nastos of All Music Guide termed him an “extraordinary” pianist devoted to “reaching for the inner soul.”
+Though commonly termed a classical artist, Roger has developed a fearlessly eclectic reach, both as a composer and pianist.
+“Music is for the world,” says Roger, whose acclaimed catalog ranges from chamber, symphonic, and choral pieces to jazz, tango, Klezmer, children’s music, a wide span of Latin and Brazilian projects, and most recently, a Solo Piano project – Temple of the Soul: Rhapsodies and Meditations for Solo Piano – an adventurous and spiritual album that bridges the next stage of his life, and leans more toward Contemporary Instrumental/New Age piano than any of the genres for which he is previously known.

-Soundbrush’s artists include tango master Raúl Jaurena, whose 2007 Soundbrush release, Te Amo Tango, won a Latin Grammy.
-Soundbrush is also the home of many of Roger’s eighteen albums.
-His latest, Journey to Rio, is a double-CD of his Brazilian compositions, recorded in Rio with a band of top-flight Brazilian players and produced by Pablo Aslan, the gifted Argentine bassist and bandleader.
+Cross-cultural celebration is the theme of Soundbrush Records, the celebrated company that Roger founded.
+He has developed an impressive roster of hand-picked musicians from around the world and a rich, diverse catalogue including tango master Raúl Jaurena, whose 2007 Soundbrush release, Te Amo Tango, won a Latin GRAMMY®.
+Soundbrush is also the home of many of Roger’s eighteen albums including the recent Journey to Rio, a double-CD of his Brazilian compositions, recorded in Rio de Janeiro with a band of top-flight Brazilian players and produced by Pablo Aslan, the gifted Argentine bassist and bandleader.

-“It’s been a great blessing that I’ve been able to do so many things well, and that they feel natural, as part of the global musical vocabulary I’ve developed,” he says.
+“It’s been a great blessing that I’ve been able to do so many things well, and that they feel natural, as part of the global musical vocabulary I’ve developed,” Roger says.
 “I feel a lot of empathy for all kinds of good music – music that really comes from the heart and that seeks to communicate passion and positive feelings.”

 Posted on May 4, 2011